 There must not be an extractor fan fitted in the same room as the stove as this can cause the stove to emit fumes into the room.
-If unavoidable the appliance must be checked with Approved Document (A.D.)
-1.21 and necessary action taken.
+If unavoidable the appliance must be checked for spillage in operation with the fan running.
+Approved Document (A.D.)
+1.21 refers.
+Take any necessary remedial action.